-- (1) These rules implement ORS 517.750 to 517.951, 517.990, and 517.992 with respect to placer mines, coal mines and metal mines using only gravity separation.
-These rules do not apply to aggregate mines. - (2) Applicants seeking operating permits from the Department should be aware that other state, federal and local agencies may require the applicant to obtain approval prior to operation.
-For example, the Department of Environmental Quality (DEQ) may require air contaminant discharge permits, wastewater discharge permits, and solid waste management permits.
-Where feasible the

-Department shall coordinate with other agencies to avoid duplication on the part of applicants.
-An operating permit from the Department does not constitute authorization to proceed without approval of other agencies if required.
+(3) Applicants seeking Operating Permits from the Department should be aware that other state, federal and local agencies may require the applicant to obtain approval prior to operation.
+For example, the Department of Environmental Quality (DEQ) may require contaminant discharge permits for air, waste water and solid waste disposal.
+Where feasible the Department shall coordinate with other agencies to avoid duplication on the part of applicants.
+An Operating Permit from the Department does not constitute authorization to proceed without approval of other agencies if required.
 It is the applicant's responsibility to obtain other necessary permits.